 Here's a lovely picture of my right heel during the winter.
 I have to say that it also can look like this in the summer.
 So using something that exfoliates dead skin cells and softens the skin is something I need all year long.

-For this project, I wanted to use coconut oil because it's a little thicker and hardens with the cold making it less messy to handle.
+For this project, I wanted to use coconut oil because it has a thicker consistency and hardens with the cold making it less messy to handle.

 Once it is allowed to sit in a warm room, or if you add some heat to it, the coconut oil becomes much softer and easier to mix into other ingredients.